UCR-Library-Honors-Ignition-Seminar/week-05-writing-as-code/ASSIGNMENT.md

 ## Before You Start

 If you have not yet read a piece of interactive fiction or seen a Tracery grammar in action, do that first — it will change how you approach the assignment.
-See the **Examples to Explore** section in [README.md](README.md).
+Explore the examples in [README.md](README.md).

 ---